Afghanistan at the Paralympics: History

 Afghanistan did not participate in the Sydney Paralympics in 2000, having been banned from the Games due to its treatment of women under Taliban rule.

 Two athletes represented Afghanistan in Athens in 2004: female sprinter Mareena Karim and male cyclist Qaher Hazrat.
 Neither won a medal.

 Afghanistan competed at the 2008 Summer Paralympics in Beijing, where it was represented solely by powerlifter Mohammad Fahim Rahimi.
-Mohammad Fahim Rahimi returned to powerlifting at the 2012 Summer Paralympics in London.
-Again, Rahimi was the sole athlete.
+Rahimi returned to powerlifting at the 2012 Summer Paralympics in London.
+Again, he was the sole athlete representing his country at the Paralympic Games.

 Afghanistan sent one athlete again to Rio de Janeiro for the 2016 Summer Paralympics, Mohammad Durani.
 He competed in the men's javelin throw.
 He finished with a personal best of 26.51 meters, but that put him into last place, and thus not allowed to proceed to the final three throws.

 However, on 19 September 2016, it was revealed he had tested positive for 19-Norandrosterone, a substance the World Anti-Doping Agency classifies under its list of "Endogenous Anabolic Androgenic Steroids" and is banned in both in-competition and out-of-competition testing.
 Therefore, Durani was disqualified and his result annulled.

 Afghanistan was due to compete in the 2020 Summer Paralympics with taekwondo athlete Zakia Khudadadi and track athlete Hossain Rasouli as representatives.
 However, Afghanistan was forced to withdraw following the Fall of Kabul to the Taliban.
 Khudaddi was to be the first female Afghan Paralympian since 2004.

 On 28 August 2021, Zakia Khudadadi and Hossain Rasouli arrived in Tokyo after taking a flight en route from Kabul to Paris and it also ended the uncertainties which prevailed regarding Afghanistan's participation at the Tokyo Paralympics.
 The President of International Paralympic Committee, Andrew Parsons revealed that both of the Afghan athletes would not be available for interviews and also insisted that permission has been granted to them to skip the usual press conferences.

-Afghanistan status unclear for the future participation since brought under the political turmoil.
+Afghanistan’s status is unclear for future participations since brought under the political turmoil.

 Afghanistan has never won a Paralympic medal, and has never participated in the Winter Paralympic Games.